isometry/platform-health/pkg/provider/satellite/README.md

 ## Configuration

-The Satellite Provider is configured through the platform-health server's configuration file, with list of instances under the `satellite` key.
+The Satellite Provider is configured through the platform-health server's configuration file.
+Each instance is defined with its name as the YAML key.

-* `name` (required): The name of the Satellite service instance, used to identify the service in the health reports.
+* `type` (required): Must be `satellite`.
 * `host` (required): The hostname or IP address of the Satellite service to monitor.
 * `port` (default: `8080`): The port number of the Satellite service to monitor.
 * `tls` (default: `false`, unless `port` is `443`): Enable TLS for the gRPC dialer.